Philippine Airlines Flight 116: May 23 - the shootout

-On May 23, two days after the hijacking, authorities stormed into the plane and a gun battle was ensued, which lasted for hours.
+Authorities stormed into the plane and a gun battle was ensued, which lasted for hours.
 Grenades exploded in the cabin, setting the plane on fire.
 Three hijackers and ten passengers were killed during the shooting while another 23 were injured, most of them during the evacuation.
 The three surviving hijackers were soon arrested and were executed by a firing squad.